JAlcocerT/JAlcocerT/content/blog/outro-buying-house.md

 If you are getting a credit...

-Before anything, understand how French Amortization works.
+Before anything, understand how [French Amortization](https://jalcocert.github.io/JAlcocerT/python-real-estate-mortage-calculator/) works.

+And maybe have a look to the properties around with some [RE AIgent](https://jalcocert.github.io/JAlcocerT/streamlit-is-cool/).

 ## Property Costs Analytics